Mediterranean Salmon Foil Packets [VIDEO]

 - If you thawed the salmon in the microwave or in cold water, you should cook it immediately.

-Yes, you can and actually the salmon skin is full of healthy fats!
-I prefer to keep the skin on the salmon when I cook it, as it helps keeping the fish moist while cooking.
+Yes, you can and actually, the salmon skin is full of healthy fats!
+I prefer to keep the skin on the salmon when I cook it, as it helps to keep the fish moist while cooking.

 How do you know when Salmon is done?